Agata Bielik-Robson

 Agata Bielik-Robson (born 6 June 1966) is a Polish philosopher.
 She is interested in Jewish thought, literary theory, and the philosophy of the subject.

 Biography

 Bielik-Robson graduated from the University of Warsaw in 1989; she received her PhD in philosophy in 1995, also from University of Warsaw.
 Since 2011, she has been professor of Jewish Studies at the University of Nottingham.
 She is also extraordinary professor at the Institute for Philosophy and Sociology of the Polish Academy of Sciences (Instytut Filozofii i Socjologii Polskiej Akademii Nauk).

 Since 2014, she has been member of the Jury for the Polish literary prize Gdynia.

+In her 2019 book, Another Finitude: Messianic Vitalism and Philosophy, Bielik-Robson wrote that Leonard Lawlor's "life-ism is a view that allows a 'completion of immanence in the Deluzian sense".